lecchereng/BluetoothCTL_wrapper/README.md

 ```
 using the mac_address of your devices.
 You can see it using the command_device_paired method which shows precisely the list of connected deivces.
 ## Improve the features
 Improve the other features of bluetoothctl shall be quite simple.
 You just need to keep the example of the implemented methods.
-You can also change something using the name of device istead of the mac_address in searching mode but as for bluetoothctl tool you need the mac_address to connect to.
+You can also change something using the name of device istead of the mac_address in searching mode but as for bluetoothctl tool you need the mac_address to manage it.